Face-to-Face Awareness Through Movement Classes

-* Keep 1.5 metres away from others (physical distancing) (*my small class sizes ensure more than the minimum 4 square metres of space per person is available)
+* Keep 1.5 metres away from others (physical distancing) (*my small class sizes ensure more than 4 square metres of space per person is available)

 * Cover your coughs and sneezes with a tissue or use your inner elbow (throw the tissue in the bin immediately and wash your hands or use alcohol-based sanitiser)

 * Only use the toilet marked 'Disabled' and wipe down surfaces with the disinfectant provided when leaving

 * Stay home if you feel unwell or if you have any cold or flu symptoms even if mild (e.g., fever, coughing, sore throat, shortness of breath) and contact your doctor re testing for COVID-19

 * If you haven't already done so, consider downloading the COVIDSafe app to speed up contacting people exposed to coronavirus

 If you have back pain, please make sure your pain isn't something serious.
 Though rare, several issues cause back pain and require you to see a doctor.

 You should see a doctor if you have:

 * Numbness or tingling